niharika-sravan/Pythia/README.md

 Pythia uses linear value function approximation to learn the optimal Q∗ in SARSA(0).
 It currently performs 3x better than random.

 ### Human players
-It is very hard to know what the optimal behavior policy (Pythia uses the Q-value and humans uses their brains) is for many problems.
+It is very hard to know what the optimal behavior policy (Pythia uses the Q-value and humans uses their brains) is for many sequential decision problems.
 Therefore it is essential to compare against strong benchmarks to establish the utility of an approach.
 For our problem, astronomers will provide the benchmark.

 We will be playing several of the following games.